 Manufacturing and Engineering Certifications

 UNARCO plants are certified by many of the most stringent departments of building and safety in the country in addition to the strict RMI compliance.
-Each UNARCO Material Handling, Inc. manufacturing facility has been certified by the city of Los Angles certification, The City of Phoenix certification and Clark County Certification.
+Each UNARCO Material Handling, Inc. manufacturing facility has been certified by the city of Los Angles certification and the City of Phoenix certification process.

 UNARCO engineering has been certified by the Rack Manufacturers Institute and has a registered R-Mark certification.
 Independent sample tests were completed and certified for compliance.
 All UNARCO engineering software and design programs are RMI compliant calculations.